-(a) This chapter establishes requirements for the registration of radiation-producing machines and radiation-producing machine service providers.
-A person who possesses a radiation-producing machine or provides services described in this chapter shall comply with this chapter.

-(b) A person possessing an accelerator as defined in § 228.2 (relating to definitions) or a person performing electronic brachytherapy as defined in § 221.2 (relating to definitions) is exempt from the requirements of § 216.2 (relating to registration of radiation-producing machines).

-- (1) Accelerators are licensed under Chapter 228 (relating to radiation safety requirements for particle accelerators). - (2) Electronic brachytherapy operations are licensed under Chapter 221 and comply with §§ 221.71 - 221.76 (relating to therapeutic x-ray systems with energies less than 1 MeV). [and license]

-(c) License fees are specified in § 218.11(d) (relating to registration, renewal of registration and license fees).
+- (a) This chapter establishes requirements for the registration of radiation-producing machines and radiation-producing machine service providers.
+A person who possesses a radiation-producing machine or provides services described in this chapter shall comply with this chapter. - (b) [A]Persons[person] possessing an accelerator as defined in § 228.2 (relating to definitions) or persons performing electronic brachytherapy as defined in § 221.2 (relating to definitions) [is] are exempt from the requirements of § 216.2 (relating to registration of radiation-producing machines). - (1) Accelerators are licensed under Chapter 228 (relating to radiation safety requirements for particle accelerators). - (2) Electronic brachytherapy operations are licensed under Chapter 221 and comply with §§ 221.71 221.76 (relating to therapeutic X-ray systems with energies less than 1 MeV). [and license] - (c) License fees are specified in § 218.11(d) (relating to registration, renewal of registration and license fees).